Membership, scope and expertise

 The Committee wanted to ensure that as many people as possible had access to what happened in the public hearings, either directly or through the media.
 That included the public hearings being televised and streamed on the internet.
 It was up to TV companies to decide what they broadcast from the hearings.
 Details of the witnesses called can be found here.

 How did the Inquiry decide who to call to give evidence?

 Having considered the issues and material which it had requested or was drawn to its attention, the Committee invited those it judged were best placed to supply the evidence it needed to conduct its task thoroughly.
 The witnesses who were called to public or private hearings are listed on the Inquiry's website with the exception of a small number of those at private hearings who are identified by ciphers.

-Why would someone need to give evidence in private?
+Why did some people give evidence in private?

 The Protocols set out that the Inquiry would hear all evidence in public unless the Committee judged it should be heard in private.
 The factors the Committee took into account in considering whether evidence should be given in private included whether the evidence they would give would, if revealed in public, damage national security or other vital national interests.
 The Committee also considered the official role of the witness, including their seniority, and any other genuine reasons such as health or security that would make it difficult for them to appear or to be entirely frank in public.

 Did you tell witnesses the line of questioning they would face?

 In order for the evidence sessions to be as effective as possible, and in order to ensure fairness to the witnesses, the Inquiry provided guidance on the matters that the Inquiry wished to cover in the hearing, and any documents the Inquiry wished to refer to.
 The witnesses were not told of the precise lines of questioning they would face.